vinayhulgar/Best-Practices/README.md

 Less experienced object-oriented developers might decide to wrap all the business rules into an object very often referred to as OrderManager or OrderService.
 In these designs, Order, Customer, and Item are treated as little more than record types.
 All logic is factored out of the classes and tied together in one large, procedural method with a lot of internal if-then-else constructs.
 These methods are easily broken and are almost impossible to maintain.
 The reason?
 The encapsulation is broken.
 So, in the end, don’t break the encapsulation, and use the power of your programming language to maintain it.

-# Do Lots Of Deliberate Practice
+# :bulb: Do Lots Of Deliberate Practice

  1. Deliberate practice is not simply performing a task .
 If you ask yourself, “Why am I performing this task?” and your answer is, “To complete the task,” then you’re not doing deliberate practice.